Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </metadata>
 ```

-In the majority of GPZ files it is expected that icon styles will be relatively simple.
+In the majority of GPZ files that include icons it should be expected that the associated icon styles will be relatively simple.